DigitalCampus/oppia-docs/technical/install/aws.rst

 * Go into your instances page
 * Select 'launch instance'
 * Select 'Community AMIs'
-* Search for 'oppia' and you should see the most recent version of the OppiaMobile AMI listed
+* Search for 'oppiamobile' and you should see the most recent version of the OppiaMobile AMI listed
 * Launch your new instance - you can alter the instance configuration (security groups etc) during the rest of the launch instance process.